-Staff recommends that the City Council approve making the trial traffic measure to allow eastbound to southbound right turn movements from the El Porto Parking Lot exit on 40th Street at Ocean Drive permanent.
+Staff recommends that the City Council approve making permanent the trial traffic measure allowing eastbound to southbound right turn movements from the El Porto Parking Lot exit on 40th Street at Ocean Drive.

 FISCAL IMPLICATION:

 There are no fiscal impacts to maintaining the current traffic controls in place.